Musashi-Sakai Station: Station layout

 The Seibu station has a single elevated dead-headed island platform serving two tracks, with the station building located underneath.

 Platforms

 History

 The JR station opened on 11 April 1889 as Sakai Station (境駅).
 The Tamagawa Line began operations on 22 October 1917.
 The station was renamed to its present name on 1 July 1919.
 The current station building was completed in 2008.

 Surrounding area

-The area around Musashi-sakai has the standard commercial activity common to suburban Tokyo train stations, with a branches of the Ito Yokado department store, JR-owned Hotel Mets, and the Tokyo-Mitsubishi UFJ Bank, as well as a shopping street with many restaurants and small shops on the north side.
+The area around Musashi-Sakai has the standard commercial activity common to suburban Tokyo train stations, with branches of the Ito Yokado department store, JR-owned Hotel Mets, and the Tokyo-Mitsubishi UFJ Bank, as well as a shopping street with many restaurants and small shops on the north side.
 The station has the standard taxi rank and bus stops, servicing bus routes between there and Hibarigaoka Station on the Seibu Ikebukuro Line to the north and Chōfu Station on the Keiō Line to the south.